fortkn0x/PythonDayFour/README.md

 	    x=x+1
 Ask them to write a while loop that iterates from 0 to 50 and goes up by ten so it prints out: 0, 10, 20, 30, 40, 50.

 After they complete that, give them a fun while loop to do together.
 Maybe they can build a story together.
+Have Iniya help out so she can explain some of the more complicated aspects.

     user = input("Please input a sentence")
     story = user;